-9.1 The REMIT Regulation requires that ACER, NRAs (including the Authority), the European Securities and Markets Authority (ESMA), competent financial authorities of Member States (such as the FCA) and, where appropriate, national competition authorities may establish appropriate forms of cooperation in order to ensure that a consistent approach is taken to enforcing the REMIT requirements.
-Ofgem considers that this cooperation may take a number of forms.
+- 9.1 The REMIT Regulation states that ACER, NRAs (including the Authority), the European Securities and Markets Authority (ESMA), competent financial authorities of Member States (such as the FCA) and, where appropriate, national competition authorities may establish appropriate forms of cooperation in order to ensure that a consistent approach is taken to enforcing the REMIT requirements. - 9.2 Ofgem is committed to using its REMIT powers efficiently and fairly.
+Effective cooperation with other regulators is an essential part of this.
+Cooperation may take a number of forms.